 The Civil Rights Act was passed, which banned segregation and discrimination on the basis of race, sex, religion, gender, and national origin.
-Despite the passing of this new act, many communities continued to face discrimination.
-Gee’s Bend community experienced first-hand voter suppression when the ferry service that connected the small town to Campden was shut down to discourage people from voting and make access to supplies more difficult.
 At the time, African Americans were only 2 percent of registered voters in Alabama, despite being more than half of the population.

 Martin Luther King Jr. preaches at Pleasant Grove Baptist Church in Gee’s Bend.
 During his visit, women of Gee’s Bend show Dr. King examples of their quilts.
 He encourages them to register to vote in the upcoming election and participate in the march from Selma to Montgomery, Alabama.